voxpupuli/puppet-graylog_api/REFERENCE.md

 ### graylog_api::grok::pattern_file

-Loads a full file worth of Grok patterns into Graylog.
+This loads a full file worth of Grok patterns into Graylog.
+Since Grok patterns can contain numerous characters that would require escaping in either Hiera data or Puppet code, it's usually more convienient to keep them in their own dedicated files.

-* **Note** Since Grok patterns can contain numerous characters that would require escaping in either Hiera data or Puppet code, it's usually more convienient to keep them in their own dedicated files.
+* **Note** Note that if you load multiple files, and more than one such file defines a pattern with the same name, this will lead to a duplicate declaration error.

 #### Examples